Subaru-PFS/drp_doc/pipelineUser/installation.rst

 The ``-r`` and ``-d`` allow different runs of the integration test in the same directory.
 Don't use the ``-G`` option unless you know what you're doing.
 The ``-n`` option keeps some temporary products around, at the cost of more disk usage.
+The ``-C`` option skips the calib construction and runs only the science pipeline.

 We recommend running the integration test something like this::